-MM T-2: Zoo Transportation Demand Management (TDM) Program.
 The Zoo shall prepare and implement a comprehensive TDM program to provide trip reduction strategies for Zoo visitors and employees.
-The TDM Program shall be prepared by a qualified transportation planner and submitted by the Zoo to LADOT for review and approval prior construction activity.
-The goal of the TDM Program shall be to reduce Zoo employee VMT by 10 percent below existing conditions by 2040.
-The TDM Program shall also apply all feasible VMT reduction strategies for visitor vehicle trips to reduce visitor VMT below projected conditions to the maximum extent feasible.
-The TDM Program shall be developed and approved prior to operation of Phase 1 of the Project and shall be maintained and adjusted as needed continuously.
+The TDM Program shall be prepared by a qualified transportation planner and submitted by the Zoo to LADOT for review and approval prior to construction activity.
+The TDM Program shall be developed and approved prior to initiation of construction of Phase 1 of the Project and shall be maintained and adjusted as needed.